lnapoli87/HOL1/hands-on-lab.md

-﻿Module XX: *Authenticate to AD with iOS*
+Module XX: *Authenticate to AD with iOS*
 ==========================

 ##Overview